MiracleDevs/CodeGenerator/README.md

 ]
 ```
 ###2. codegeneration.json
-This file contains the codegeneartion items.
-The only purpose of this file is to give an alias and description to any existing generation item, and referring the path of the razor templates for each case:
+This file contains codegeneartion items.
+Basically, each code-generation item configures a razor template, giving a readable alias and description, and referring the path to the aforementioned razor template.
+Later these configurations will be used by other files to reference what needs to be translated.
+The basic structure is:

 **Structure**